parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 ## 3. Notebook Extensions

 Jupyter Notebook extensions (*nbextensions*) are JavaScript modules that can load on most major web pages comprising the Notebook frontend.
-Once loaded, they have access to the complete page DOM and frontend Jupyter JavaScript API with which to modify the notebook, dashboard, editor, etc. user experience.
+Once loaded, they have access to the complete page DOM and frontend Jupyter JavaScript API with which to modify the user experience.
 As their name suggests, these extensions are exclusive to the Notebook frontend for Jupyter and [typically add features to the notebook authoring portion of the user interface.](https://github.com/ipython-contrib/IPython-notebook-extensions/wiki/Home_3x)

 Today, the recommended way of installing, loading, and unloading extensions requires running a few snippets of code either within an IPython notebook document or in an external Python script.